ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 # Introduction

 This document provides an overview of the architecture of Transport Services, a system for exposing the features of transport protocols to applications.
-This architecture serves as a basis for Application Programming Interfaces (APIs) and implementations that provide flexibile transport networking services.
+This architecture serves as a basis for Application Programming Interfaces (APIs) and implementations that provide flexible transport networking services.
 It defines the common set of terminology and concepts to be used in more detailed discussion of transport services.

 Many APIs to perform transport networking have been deployed, perhaps the most widely known and imitated being the BSD socket() interface.
 The names for calls into these interfaces and events returned from these interfaces vary depending on the intended application, even when the functions are analogous.
 Similarly, terminology for the implementation of protocols offering transport services vary based on the context of the protocols themselves.
 This variety can lead to confusion when trying to define the fundamental commonalities between APIs and distill the nuanced differences.